Snowflake-Labs/terraform-provider-snowflake/docs/technical-documentation/resource_migration.md

 }
 ```

-If you are using terraform 1.7 or above you could use a `for_each` to import multiple resources at once.
+If you are using Terraform 1.7 or above, you can use a `for_each` to import multiple resources at once.
 For more details, take a look at [importing multiple instances with for_each](https://developer.hashicorp.com/terraform/language/v1.7.x/import?product_intent=terraform#import-multiple-instances-with-for_each).

 [Hashicorp documentation reference on import block](https://developer.hashicorp.com/terraform/language/import)

 #### 3.3.2. terraform plan -generate-config-out

-After specifying the import block run the `terraform plan -generate-config-out=generated.tf` command,
+After specifying the import block, run the `terraform plan -generate-config-out=generated.tf` command,
-which will scan your configuration files search for import blocks, and put the generated configurations inside the `generated.tf` file.
+which will scan your configuration files to search for import blocks, and put the generated configurations inside the `generated.tf` file.

 ```terraform
 # __generated__ by Terraform